What Is the Most Expensive Gemstone in the World?

 | Fancy blue diamond | Vivid to intense blue | 200,000 – 800,000 € | Exceptionally rare |

 Among sapphires, origin is decisive in determining value.
-A fine-quality sapphire from Sri Lanka or Madagascar is valued between 3,000 and 20,000 € per carat.
-But a Kashmir sapphire — whose deposits were exhausted by the 1930s — can exceed 100,000 € per carat.
+A fine-quality sapphire from Sri Lanka or Madagascar is worth between 3,000 and 20,000 € per carat.
+But a Kashmir sapphire — whose deposits were exhausted in the 1930s — can exceed 100,000 € per carat.

-Large untreated Ceylon (Sri Lanka) sapphires also represent a sound long-term choice, with their highly sought-after cornflower blue hues prized by bespoke jewellery houses.
+Large untreated Ceylon (Sri Lanka) sapphires also represent a sound investment, with their highly prized cornflower blue hues sought after by bespoke jewellery houses.

 The emerald holds a singular place in the world of gemstones.
-While fine-quality emeralds are attainable from €2,000 to €8,000 for an engagement ring, large untreated Colombian emeralds move into an entirely different scale of value.
+While fine-quality emeralds are accessible from €2,000 to €8,000 for an engagement ring, large untreated Colombian emeralds enter an altogether different scale of value.

 Houses such as Cartier, Van Cleef & Arpels and Bulgari have built iconic pieces around the emerald.
-Cartier's Tutti Frutti collection, with its Indian emeralds, helped enshrine this stone in the history of world high jewellery.
-At Bonnot Paris, we select our emeralds directly in Jaipur, the global hub of the green gem trade.
+Cartier's Tutti Frutti collection, with its Indian emeralds, helped establish this stone in the history of world high jewellery.
+At Bonnot Paris, we select our emeralds directly in Jaipur, the hub of the green gemstone trade.

 Beyond the classic 4Cs, several factors specifically determine the market value of a coloured precious stone.
 Here they are, in order of importance.